jgkim/dotfiles/README.md

-# Tipplr dotfiles
+# My dotfiles

-This is a repository for dotfiles used in Tipplr's development environment.
+This is a repository for my dotfiles used to setup a development environment.
 There is an [Ansible](http://www.ansible.com/) playbook for setting up the development environment on **OS X**.

 ## Things you should know